 Your motherboard will likely have both onboard video and sound, and that may be enough for you.
 If your motherboard doesn’t have that (unlikely), it’s okay not to get a soundcard at all to save money.
 Your external audio interface will have both a headphone jack and outputs for your powered monitors.

-I ended up eventually getting a Soundblaster Z on sale a few years ago because it’s ASIO-compliant, has a bit of shielding and gold-plated inputs.
+I ended up eventually getting a Soundblaster Z on sale a few years ago because it’s ASIO-compliant, and has a bit of shielding and gold-plated inputs.
 It’s nothing too fancy and it has lots of annoying ‘audio-enhancing’ features I need to make sure are disabled, but it’s better than the onboard sound for listening to my mixes on my computer’s speakers and it helps with latency.
 When buying a computer case, make sure it has plenty of places to mount fans and bonus points if those places are on top since heat rises, though side vents are great too.

 Your trade-off will be heat-for-noise, but you can get very quiet fans.
 What you don’t want to do is go with only a fan or two in order to have the most-quiet recording environment.
 Sure, a dead computer is quiet, but it’s not recording anything.